Minutemen (band)

 Minutemen were an American punk rock band formed in San Pedro, California, in 1980.
 Composed of guitarist/vocalist D. Boon, bassist/vocalist Mike Watt, and drummer George Hurley, Minutemen recorded four albums and eight EPs before Boon's death in an automobile accident in 1985; the band broke up shortly thereafter.
-They were noted in the California punk community for a philosophy of "jamming econo"—a sense of thriftiness reflected in their touring and short, tight songs as well as their eclectic style drawing on hardcore punk, funk, jazz, and other sources.
+They were noted in the California punk community for a philosophy of "jamming econo"—a sense of thriftiness reflected in their touring and short, tight songs, and for their eclectic style, drawing on hardcore punk, funk, jazz, and other sources.

+The group's early recordings (up until their 1985 12" EP Project: Mersh) were recorded as "econo" (Pedro slang for inexpensive, short for "economical") as possible—the group would book studio time after midnight at cut rates, tech their own shows, practice the songs before going into the studio, record on less-expensive used tape, and record the songs in the order they intended to have them on the record rather than waste time editing the master tape during the sequencing phase.
+In fact, contrary to standard practice even in indie rock, Minutemen sometimes saw records as a way to promote their tours, not the other way around.
+Minutemen toured frequently, but usually for only a few weeks at a time—they all held down day jobs.
+Their "econo" practices helped ensure that their tours were generally profitable.

 History

 Formation

 Minutemen began when D. Boon and Mike Watt met at age 13.
-Watt was walking through a park in their hometown of San Pedro, California when Boon, playing a game of "army" with other boys, fell out of a tree right next to him and found that his friends, one named Eskimo, must have ditched him.
+Watt was walking through a park in their hometown of San Pedro, California, when Boon, playing a game of "army" with other boys, fell out of a tree right next to him and found that his friends, one named Eskimo, must have ditched him.
 Both boys shared a passion for music; Boon's mother taught D. to play the guitar and suggested Watt learn to play bass.
 At first, Watt did not know the difference between bass and standard guitars.
 The pair eventually started playing music together, mostly covering songs from artists they admired.
 In the summer of 1973 Watt and Boon formed the Bright Orange Band, with Boon's brother Joe on drums.
-In 1976 they discovered punk; Boon's mother died, and the Bright Orange Band disbanded shortly thereafter.
+In 1976 they discovered punk, Boon's mother died, and the Bright Orange Band disbanded shortly thereafter.
 The next year, the two joined a short-lived band called Starstruck.
 Following Starstruck's disbandment, Boon and Watt met drummer George Hurley and formed The Reactionaries with vocalist Martin Tamburovich.